-According to the Centers for Disease Control and Prevention (CDC), over 54 million people in the United States report that they’ve been diagnosed with arthritis.
+According to the Centers for Disease Control and Prevention (CDC), in the United States report that they’ve been diagnosed with arthritis.
 The role of diet in helping to manage arthritis can be confusing.
 Claims about “miracle” foods seem to be matched by warnings about foods that potentially trigger arthritis symptoms.

 Here’s a look at how cherry juice and apple cider vinegar may fit into your efforts to tame arthritis pain and stiffness.

 Cherries are a rich source of anthocyanins, which give the fruit its red color.
 According to the journal Folia Horticulturae, a 100 grams (g) of dark cherries delivers between 82 and 297 milligrams (mg) of anthocyanins.

 A member of the flavonoid group, anthocyanins have antioxidant properties that may battle inflammation.
 However, scientists don’t understand exactly how this mechanism works.

 The study found that people who drank two bottles of tart cherry juice every day for six weeks had decreased pain scores compared with the group that drank a placebo.
 Each bottle of juice contained the equivalent of 45 tart cherries and a hefty dose of sugar — 31 g.

 Researchers have tried to show that cherries can reduce OA pain.
 One study showed that 20 women with OA had decreased levels of C-reactive protein (CRP) after they drank two bottles of tart cherry juice per day for 21 days.
 A decreased CRP level is associated with reduced amounts of inflammation.